 There are simply too many great holsters out there to suffer necessarily.

-This requires you to think through how you will retrieve the gun should you need to, which requires practice.
-Once you’re clear on how you want to carry, you need to practice the act of reaching for, and retrieving, your gun.
+This requires you to think through how you will clear a coat or open-front shirt and retrieve the gun should you need to, which requires practice.

 Muscle memory paired with a holster that makes it easy to get the right grip on the gun is critical to effective self-defense.

 Retention is what keeps the gun in the holster.
 Without proper holster retention your gun will jostle around when on the move — at a minimum causing the firearm to be out of position should you reach for it and at worst causing the gun to fall out.